zhijieshi/mathcounts/problems/average-3digits-2019.md

 ## List all the numbers

-A straightfoward way is to list all possible 3-dgit numbers that have digits 2, 0, 1, and 9 only, and then calcuate the mean of all the number.
+A straightfoward way is to list all possible 3-dgit numbers that have digits 2, 0, 1, and 9 only, and then calcuate the mean of all the numbers.

-Since we should consider 3-digit numbers only, the hundreds digit cannot be 0.
-So all the numbers we list should start with 2, 1, or 9 and they are between 100 and 999.
+Since we consider 3-digit numbers only, the hundreds digit cannot be 0.
+All the numbers we list should start with 2, 1, or 9 (having 2, 1, or 9 at the hundreds place).

 Let us start with numbers that have 1 as the hundreds digit.
 Note that a digit can appear more than once.
 For example, 100 should be included because all the